Pakistani Taliban say kill 15 soldiers, vow further "revenge"

 The United States has labelled the TTP a terrorist group.

-(Additional reporting by Saud Mehsud in DERA ISMAIL KHAN, Haji Mujtaba in MIRANSHAH, Sahibzada Bahauddin in BAJAUR, and Ali Afzaal in PARACHINAR; Writing by Qasim Nauman; Editing by Nick Macfie)
+(Additional reporting by Saud Mehsud in DERA ISMAIL KHAN, Haji Mujtaba in MIRANSHAH and Ali Afzaal in PARACHINAR; Writing by Qasim Nauman; Editing by Nick Macfie)